-What Are The Best Hair Extensions For Thin Hair?
+Best Hair Extensions For Thin Hair: A Complete Guide

 One of the biggest myths with regards to hair extensions is that only those with thick hair can have them fitted when, in fact, there is a solution for every hair type.
-To give you an insight into the host of possibilities to achieve thick, luscious locks, we’re going to run through detailed answers to the following questions:
+To give you an insight into the host of possibilities to achieve thick, luscious locks, we’re going to run through detailed answers to the following questions, including the best hair extensions for thin hair to achieve those bouncy curls and messy buns:

-There are a whole host of causes of hair thinning and much like any other condition, can be inevitable.
-For instance, many men experience male pattern baldness which occurs with age as their hormone levels begin to change.
+There are a whole host of causes of hair thinning, and much like any other condition, can be inevitable.
+For instance, many men experience male pattern baldness, which occurs with age as their hormone levels begin to change.
 This is often heredity, which means that the cause of hair loss is simply genes, most commonly passed down from their mother’s father.
 While male pattern baldness is the most common example of heredity hair thinning, women can also suffer from the same condition, which is otherwise known as androgenetic alopecia.
 Unlike men, female pattern baldness does not cause the hair to fall out from the hairline, but instead at their parting before reaching the remainder of the scalp.
-A full guide on androgenetic alopecia, the causes, and how it can be diagnosed can be found on Healthline.
+A full guide on androgenetic alopecia, how it causes hair loss in women, and how it can be diagnosed can be found on Healthline.

 In other instances, individuals may suffer from reactive hair thinning, which means that it is as a result of a trigger.
-The most common triggers for hair loss include the following:
+The most common triggers for thinning hair in women include the following:

 - Stress – You would be surprised how much stress can have an impact on the body, and this is no different when it comes to your hair.
 Those under ongoing emotional stress or experiencing anxiety can cause hair to fall out down to the change in hormones.